 The unit, which was previously known as the Special Operations Weather Team (SOWT), has undergone a rebranding to reflect its new mission and role in the Air Force.
 As per the Air Force Times, the renaming of the unit is a part of the Air Force’s effort to enhance the capabilities of its Special Tactics teams, which include combat control, pararescue, and tactical air control party airmen.

 This is in line with the current era of great power competition, where the Air Force needs to ensure that its units are well-equipped and ready to face any challenges.
 This rebranding reflects the unit’s evolving role and mission, which now includes a greater focus on reconnaissance and multi-domain capabilities, in addition to its traditional weather operations.

-Usually, Airmen’s are meteorologists with extra training which allowing them to operate tactically while attached to other special operations units or on their own.
-United States Air Force Special Reconnaissance Airmen providing real-time local weather forecasting, but they can also provide target and in-route weather information and assist in route planning for US Air Force units and other service’s assets.
-They are operating under the 10th Combat Weather Squadron which is stationed in Hurlburt Field and serve under the Air Force Special Operations Command.
+The Special Reconnaissance (SR) unit is composed of highly trained Airmen, who possess a unique set of skills and qualifications.
+These Airmen are typically meteorologists with additional training that enables them to operate tactically while attached to other special operations units or independently.
+The SR Airmen provide real-time local weather forecasting, but they also can provide target and in-route weather information and assist in route planning for US Air Force units and other service assets.
+They operate under the 10th Combat Weather Squadron, which is based at Hurlburt Field and falls under the Air Force Special Operations Command.